sfgeekgit/ktfh/DEVELOPER_NOTES.md

 ## Overview

 This is an incremental/idle game built with the Profectus framework.
-The purpose of this document is to record changes from the default Profectus framework and other important things to know about the code.
+The purpose of this document is to :
+-- Record changes from the default Profectus framework -- A quickstart of the most important, highest level arch of the code.
+-- Maybe things that are NOT obvious, but touch a lot of parts of the code and future developers might not notice otherwise.

+Most of the code is self documenting.
+Well written, easily understandable code changes should NOT be added to this document.
 This document is NOT about gameplay, see the game design doc and other docs for that.